 Other minerals were worked on a small scale, frequently in conjunction with coal.
 These were iron, especially near Acrefair and Brymbo, fireclay in Rhos and Buckley, and sandstone near Mold.
 The mining techniques of these minerals were similar to that of coal.

-Below this depth mining was by pillar and stall techniques, whereby a grid of tunnels were driven in the coal seam, with pillars of unworked coal used to support the workings.
+Below this depth mining was by pillar and stall techniques, whereby a grid of tunnels were driven to the royyalty boundaries in the coal seam, with pillars of unworked coal used to support the workings.
+From the Victorian period these pillars were usually taken out as the final stage of mining in the seam.

-Until the rise of capitalism in the mid 18th century, the majority of mines were shallow and of limited lateral extent, depending on hand labour by a small group of workers with perhaps a horse used to help the women and children haul the coal in baskets.
+Until the rise of capitalism and the introduction of Limited Liability Companies in the mid 18th century, the majority of mines were shallow and of limited lateral extent, depending on hand labour by a small group of workers with perhaps a horse used to help the men, women and children over the age of 5 haul the coal in baskets.